ut-amrl/stereo_dense_reconstruction/README.md

 $ rosrun rviz rviz
 ```

-To transform the point cloud to a different reference frame, the `XR` and `XT` matrices (rotation and translation) in the calibration file needs to be changed.
+To transform the point cloud to a different reference frame, the `XR` and `XT` matrices (rotation and translation) in the calibration file need to be changed.
 This can be done real-time by the running

 ```bash
 $ rosrun rqt_reconfigure rqt_reconfigure
 ```

-Modify the euler angles and translation vector to get the desired transformation.
+Modify the euler angles and the translation vector to get the desired transformation.